 - Electronic music/media distribution system (Patent number: 7624046)

 - Electronic music/media distribution system Patent number: 7209892)

 - Method and system for enabling commerce from broadcast content (US11/354,351)

 As in 30’s, music was limited only to local region and later it spread across the nation, by 2000, music has become a 100% global industry.
 And companies like Universal had bought music labels in almost all markets which cannot be even imagined.

 The latest music industry is nothing but a shadow of what it used to be.
 72% of the industry is covered by 3 big companies: Universal, Sony & Warner.

-And looking into the history, any new technology could shake up the present situation all over again.
+And looking into the history and music revolution, any new technology could shake up the present situation all over again.